cncf/devstats.archive/README.md

 Please see [Benchmarks](https://github.com/cncf/gha2db/blob/master/BENCHMARK.md)

-One word: Go version can import all GitHub archives data (not discarding anything) for all Kubernetes orgs/repos, from the beginning on GitHub 2015-08-06 in about 2 hours!
+In summary: Go version can import all GitHub archives data (not discarding anything) for all Kubernetes orgs/repos, from the beginning on GitHub 2015-08-06 in about 2 hours, compared to 12 hours for Ruby!